json-schema-org/community/docs/adr/2021-08-26-code-of-conduct.md

 * Good, because it is well known and recognised as a good and useful Code of Conduct base
 * Good, because the familiarty of it from other communities will make people feel more comfortable
 * Good, because we do not have unqiue needs as a community
-* Good, because we can discuss situations or get help from other projects/orgs (Such as OpenJSF) that use the same Code of Conduct
+* Good, because we can discuss situations or get help from other projects/orgs that use the same Code of Conduct
 * Good, because it can be modified / added to, and used as just a base

 ### BCP 54 / RFC 7154